xiaolai/apple-computer-literacy/NotebookLM.md

 > * List all metaphors and analogies in this file.
 > * List all phrasal verbs and idioms in this file, and provide concise Chinese translation of them according to the context.
 > * List all less common vocabulary in this file and provide phonetics, part of words, and concise Chinese translation according to the context.
-> * Provide a short list of "Further Rsading", recommend 5 best related books and scientific papers.
+> * Provide a short list of "Further Reading", recommend 5 best related books and scientific papers.